jbcodeforce/shift_left_utils/docs/setup.md

     # do not touch the other mounted volumes
 ```

-You are ready to use the different tool, as a next step read an example of migrstion approach in [this note](./migration.md#migration-process)
+You are ready to use the different tools, as a next step read an example of migration approach in [this note](./migration.md#migration-process)